gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 We're specifying the item to be installed as nginx, from here, we want the status of the package to be installed, and the service to be running, and enabled.
-It's very simple to see what's going on.
 Keep in mind that states can become very complex.

 Since we want to use this nginx state, let's put it inside of ``/srv/salt/nginx/init.sls``.
 When we name something 'init' it means that Salt